CasparKielwein/Aaargh/Items.md

 #### Robes of the Archmage
 Cloth robes, no real amor.

-* You start each ancounter with one additional Power Point
+* You start each encounter with one additional Power Point